julp/freebsd-scripts/secure_boot/README.md

 # Create a dual "secure" boot Windows/FreeBSD

+This is not about security but how to create a dual boot and make Windows >= 11 happy.

 ## Requirements

-* an EFI partition of at least 300 Mio
+* an EFI partition of at least 300 Mio (per FreeBSD loader)
 * FreeBSD sources installed on /usr/src

 ## Before usage